Ang3licaValdo/AIandOpenScienceInResearchSoftwareEngineering/rationale.md

 ## Where to find the Python files

-Each of these files can be found in the folder called '2nd assigment python'.
+Each of these files can be found in the folder called '2ndAssigment'.

 ## Requirements
 - Having Python installed.